twigphp/Twig/doc/tags/for.rst

 .. note::

-    A sequence can be either an array or an object implementing the ``Traversable`` interface.
+    A sequence or a mapping can be either an array or an object implementing the ``Traversable`` interface.

 If you do need to iterate over a sequence of numbers, you can use the ``..``
 operator: